-When a table supports idle timeout (as per the P4Info message), the master client can specify a TTL value for each entry in the table (see Idle-timeout section).
-If the data plane entry is not hit for a lapse of time greater or equal to the TTL, the P4Runtime server should, with best effort, generate an IdleTimeoutNotification message on the StreamChannel bidirectional stream to the master client.
-The master client can then take the action of its choice, most likely remove the idle entry.
+When a table supports idle timeout (as per the P4Info message), the primary client can specify a TTL value for each entry in the table (see Idle-timeout section).
+If the data plane entry is not hit for a lapse of time greater or equal to the TTL, the P4Runtime server should, with best effort, generate an IdleTime-outNotification message on the StreamChannel bidirectional stream to the primary client.
+The primary client can then take the action of its choice, most likely remove the idle entry.